Licchavi Lyceum

 14. What is meant by ‘repo rate’ of the RBI?

-Explanation: The repo rate is the rate at which the Reserve Bank of India lends money to commercial banks to meet their short-term liquidity needs.
+The repo rate is the benchmark interest rate at which the RBI lends money to commercial banks for short-term liquidity.
+It is a key tool in monetary policy, influencing inflation, credit availability, and economic growth.

 (i) It is the oldest recorded religious festival of the world.